 What is Foster Care?

-Foster care - When children can't live safely at home and an appropriate non-custodial parent, relative, or close family friend is currently unable or unwilling to care for them., the court can give temporary legal possession to CPS and that agency temporarily places these children in foster care.
-Foster care setting include:
+When children are unable to live safely at home and an appropriate non-custodial parent, relative, or close family friend is currently unable or unwilling to care for them, the court can give temporary legal possession to CPS.
+The agency then temporarily places these children in foster care.
+Foster care settings include:

 * Foster family homes;